 Quebec City has a special feature that makes it unique in Canada (and the U.S., for that matter): it has walls.
 One of the most fascinating facts about Canada is that Quebec City is the only city north of Mexico that still has fortified walls.
 First the French, and later the English, built up Quebec City’s fortifications between the 17th and the 19th centuries.
 Quebec’s entire historic district, including the ramparts, has since been declared a World Heritage Site by UNESCO.
 It’s just one of 10 must-see sites in Quebec City and Montreal.

 Canada has more oil than you think

 It’s thick, it’s sticky and Canada has an estimated 176.8 billion recoverable barrels of it.
 That’s right, crude bitumen—a semi-solid source of petroleum—is available in abundance in Canada’s oil sands.
 There’s an estimated 249.67 billion accessible barrels of the black stuff in the world and Canada has about 70.8 per cent of it—four times more than Kazakhstan and six times more than Russia.

 Check out some more often-overlooked reasons it’s great living in Canada.

 Canada’s national parks are bigger than most countries

 One of the most mind-blowing facts about Canada is that the country is so big, even our parks dwarf other countries.
 Just look at Nahanni National Park Reserve in the Northwest Territories: not only is it a sight to behold with massive waterfalls, it’s also an incredible 30,050 square kilometres—bigger than Albania and Israel.
 Wood Buffalo National Park in Alberta and the Northwest Territories is even bigger at 44,807 square kilometres, which makes it bigger than Denmark and Switzerland.
-Don’t miss this spectacular gallery of Canada’s 10 most gorgeous waterfalls.
+Don’t miss this spectacular gallery of Canada’s most beautiful waterfalls.